England

 The sunny side of the street in Brick Lane Market.

-The Arabic signs switched to Bengali as we arrived at Brick Lane Market.
+Arabic shop signs switched to Bengali as we arrived at Brick Lane Market.
 Affectionately known as ‘Banglatown’ to many Londoners, it was once a slum and the heart of Jack the Ripper territory.
-The area has served as a revolving door community for newcomers since the 15th century, including French, Irish and Jewish immigrants, but today, the Bangladeshi clearly rule with dozens of saffron chicken and curry houses, each proclaiming to have the “best curry in Brick Lane Market.”
+The area has served as a revolving door community for newcomers since the 15th century, including French, Irish and Jewish immigrants, but today, the Bangladeshi rule with dozens of saffron chicken and curry houses, each proclaiming to have the “best curry in Brick Lane Market.”

 Brick Lane Market, London, London tourism, vintage clothing, Banglatown